ianh07/hello-world/README.md

 # hello-world
 my first repo

-This is just some words about stuff
+This is just some words about stuff and things